jitzian/amazon-strands-sdk-playground/README.md

 python tweet_deletion_demo.py
 ```

-This will analyze your tweets for common keywords like "football", "flowers", etc. and show which ones would be deleted without actually deleting them until you confirm.
+This will analyze your tweets for common keywords like "sports", "fun", etc. and show which ones would be deleted without actually deleting them until you confirm.

 ## Troubleshooting